mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/Perl/index.md

 ![MAMP](/en/MAMP-PRO-Windows/Languages/Perl/Perl.png)

 *  **Make Perl directly available on the command line**
    Check this option to make the current Perl version available on the command line.
-When this checkbox is checked Python will be added to your system path.
+When this checkbox is checked Perl will be added to your system path.
 You can verify this by checking your System PATH in Advanced System Settings > Environment Variables > System Variables.

 {% highlight php %}

-alias perl='/Applications/MAMP/Library/bin/perl'
-alias cpan='/Applications/MAMP/Library/bin/cpan'
+'Path = C:\MAMP\bin\perl\bin;'

 {% endhighlight %}